 - Jury Trial – if the prosecutor fails to be reasonable in their negotiations and a resolution can not be reached, you always have a right to a jury trial under the U.S. and Texas Constitution.
 At a jury trial, your criminal attorney has the opportunity to cross examine all witnesses from the State and expose the truth to the jury that you were innocent of the charges.
 The jury is required to reach a unanimous verdict in order to find you guilty.

-At The Hampton Law Firm, we believe you should not lose your job and your reputation over an unwise decision made under stressful circumstances involving an accident.
+At The Hampton Criminal Defense Attorneys, PLLC, we believe you should not lose your job and your reputation over an unwise decision made under stressful circumstances involving an accident.
 Our team of experienced criminal defense attorneys will work tirelessly on your Failure to Stop and Render Aid case and work to have your case dismissed or reduced to a lower-level crime to prevent a conviction from being on your criminal record.

-The Hampton Law Firm is a team of former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials in the courts of Tarrant County, Texas and other criminal courts in Tarrant County, Texas.
+The Hampton Criminal Defense Attorneys, PLLC is a team of former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials in the courts of Tarrant County, Texas and other criminal courts in Tarrant County, Texas.

-Call The Hampton Law Firm now for a free consultation to discuss your legal rights and options under Texas law.
+Call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation to discuss your legal rights and options under Texas law.
 Contact Jeff Hampton at 817-826-9905.